 For those who seek performing magic as a pastime or hobby will find unlimited opportunity for self-expression in Sleight-of-Hand.
 Business and professional people, while successful in their own right, still sometimes feel that some of the worthwhile pleasures in life are passing them by.
 By learning magic and manipulation as a means of entertaining their friends, they are able to fulfill an ambition to do creative work!

-The Chavez Studio of Magic has been training magician for 77 years.
-In that time, our materials have been prepared by magicians with years of teaching and performing experience.
+The Chavez Studio of Magic has been training magicians and those interested in the art of magic since 1941.
+In that time, our materials have been prepared and updated by magicians with years of teaching and performing experience.
 Chavez training is comprehensive, practical and authoritative.
 The opportunity is yours as this wealth of knowledge is available to you.
 We invite you to join us.
 We are confident you will find the program to be the most interesting, enjoyable and rewarding study you have ever undertaken!

 As an accomplished veteran entertainer and master sleight-of-hand artist in her own-right, Marion Chavez (stage name Delores) continued with the school's instructional operations after the passing of her husband, Ben, in 1961.
 The school ran continuously and upon her passing, it was her request that all personal instruction was to be continued by former student and accomplished performer, Neil Foster.